jakearchibald/navigation-transitions/README.md

 # Rendering

+During the transition, the document with the highest `z-index` on the `documentElement` will render on top.
+If `z-index`es are equal, the entering document will render on top.

-During the transition, the new document will be rendered on top of the current one.
-If the background of html/body is transparent, the old document will be visible through it.
+If the background of html/body is transparent, the underlying document will be visible through it.
+If neither document renders something for a given pixel, the browser's default background is shown (usually white).

-During the transition, the render-box of the new document will be limited to the viewport size.
-This means `html { transform: translate(0, -20px); }` on the new document will leave a 20 pixel gap at the bottom, though which the current document will be visible.
+During the transition, the render-box of the documents will be limited to the viewport size.
+This means `html { transform: translate(0, -20px); }` on the top document will leave a 20 pixel gap at the bottom, though which the bottom document will be visible.
 After the transition, rendering would switch back to the regular model.

 Apologies for the hand-waving.